Centenary Radio: WSB Wins a Race in the South

 Yes, that is the WSB transmitter you can see sitting on the desk in the center of the picture.

-As with most stations, WSB was not exactly a powerhouse upon its debut.
+As with most stations of the time, WSB was not exactly a powerhouse upon its debut.
 The 100 Watt transmitter was pushed to its limit in transmitting the opening night’s programming.
-According to an employee, to produce the necessary voltage, “fruit jar chemical rectifiers with a lead and zinc-with-Borax solution” were used.
+According to an employee, to produce the necessary Voltage, “fruit jar chemical rectifiers with a lead and zinc-withBorax solution” were used.

 Fortunately there was a drug store downstairs on the street, five floors below the radio station.
 The Journal staff quickly got the soda jerk to agree to stay open later so they could run down periodically for ice – which then was packed in the transmitter to keep it from blowing up.